Advanced Waste Sorting Technology: How AI, Robotics, and Optical Systems Are Replacing Manual Lines

 Why Sorting Quality Determines Everything Downstream

 A pyrolysis reactor fed with poorly sorted feedstock doesn't just run less efficiently — it produces lower-grade syngas, fouls heat exchangers, and shortens equipment life.
-The relationship is direct: every 1% improvement in feedstock purity translates to roughly 3-5% improvement in energy output quality.
-When you're targeting 40-50% syngas yield and 25-35% liquid fuel recovery from waste-to-energy technology, the difference between 85% and 97% sort purity isn't marginal.
-It's the difference between a viable project and a money pit.
+The relationship is direct: every 1% improvement in feedstock purity translates to roughly 3–5% improvement in energy output quality [RWE commissioning data — varies by reactor type].
+When you're targeting 40–50% syngas yield and 25–35% liquid fuel recovery from waste-to-energy technology [process design ranges], the difference between 85% and 97% sort purity isn't marginal.

 Optical Sorting: Near-Infrared and Beyond